sjwines/hourofai/forest/forest4.md

 ## {2.
 Start a Score}

-Initialize your score so that the uploads count.
+Initialize your score so that the upload count is accurate.

 ---